Klik Indonesia

 Klik Indonesia (Click Indonesia) is an Indonesian flagship television news program broadcast by TVRI on its main channel.
-The newscast was first broadcast on August 3, 2020, slightly changing its name from the previous name Indonesia.
-The program airs in the morning (as Klik Indonesia Pagi), at noon (as Klik Indonesia Siang), the evening (as Klik Indonesia Petang) and at midnight (as Klik Indonesia Malam).
+The newscast was first broadcast on August 3, 2020, slightly changing its name from the previous name, Indonesia.
+The program airs in the morning (as Klik Indonesia Pagi), at noon (as Berita Siang), in the evening (as Klik Indonesia Petang) and at midnight (as Klik Indonesia Malam).

 Klik Indonesia is a continuation of TVRI's main news program that started in the 1960s, by the flagship names Berita, Warta, and Indonesia.

 International broadcast

-One of Klik Indonesia programs is aired by Australian channel SBS WorldWatch.
+One of Klik Indonesia programs is aired by Australian streaming SBS On Demand.